 Options include the following:

-Since prostate cancer with a low Gleason score grows very slowly, you may choose not to be treated right away, especially if you’re older.
-Older men with many health problems often die of those conditions before the prostate cancer gets bad.
+Because prostate cancer with a low Gleason score grows very slowly, you may choose not to be treated right away, especially if you’re older.
+Older men with many health problems often die of those other conditions before the prostate cancer gets bad.
 Doctors will do regular checkups and measure your PSA level.
 They'll do more biopsies to see whether your cancer is growing and needs treatment.

 If you and your doctors think treatment will help you live longer or have fewer severe symptoms, they’ll do: